shashankg7/biomedical-word-embeddings/README.txt

 ====

-install_umls.sh: downloads and installs the UMLS create_umls_db.sh: creates a sqlite database containing a subset of the UMLS
+install_umls.sh: downloads and installs the UMLS create_umls_db.sh: creates a SQLite database containing a subset of the UMLS

 Word embeddings
 ===============